rbadillap/kotal-documentation/docs/ethereum/examples/poa.md

         password: "secret"
 ```

-Deploy this network mainfest and 2 nodes will be deployed, both of them are producing and signing blocks in their turn.
+Deploy this network manifest and 2 nodes will be deployed, both of them are producing and signing blocks in their turn.

 ```bash
 $ kubectl apply -f poa.yaml